Is it possible to forego certain steps to achieve success in music? Is it imperative that you pay your dues to get to where you want to go?

 I’ve talked about plenty of opportunities on the blog and the podcast that many musicians have yet to take advantage of.
 Here’s a short list:

-- Bundling and packing your music products.
+- Bundling and packaging your music products.

 - Membership sites.